Folder Media has launched a new radio brand today (24th April 2017), but one with a schedule that’s mostly empty.

 Radio’s biggest unserved audience – children – finally get a radio station they can call their own, with the nationwide launch of Folder Media’s children’s radio station Fun Kids.

-Fun Kids broadcasts a mix of music, games and silliness for 6 to 12 year olds, hosted by a group of exciting, young radio presenters.
+Fun Kids broadcasts a mix of music, games and silliness for 6 to 12 year olds, hosted by a group of exciting, young radio presenters by using the best speakers.
 In addition the station brings sing-a-longs, stories and learning for pre-schoolers with Fun Kids Junior, on-air when older brothers and sisters are at school.

 Fun Kids, which up to now, has only broadcast on digital radio in London has enjoyed considerable success over the past five years, winning industry awards and reaching over a quarter of million young listeners each week.

 Matt Deegan, Station Manager of Fun Kids: “Up until now children have been abandoned by the radio industry – both by commercial radio and the BBC.
 Fun Kids has built a large audience by catering for their tastes and interests, but we’ve been limited by just broadcasting digitally in London.
 The launch of Fun Kids across the UK will allow more children to have a radio station that they can call their own.
 Many radio stations talk about the need to bring young listeners to radio, but we’re the only ones actually doing it.”

 As well as a broadcast radio station, Fun Kids has a popular website, operates over 150 podcasts channels and runs 6 YouTube channels covering everything from gaming to education.